cxr00/linker/README.md

 # Overview

 Welcome!
-This package collects the resources provided at [this link](https://linker.itch.io/adventure-tiles) and sorts them into easily-accessible objects.
+This package collects Linker's [8-bit Adventure Tile set](https://linker.itch.io/adventure-tiles) and sorts them into easily-accessible objects.

-All you need to do is clone/download this repository, and add the asset pack you purchased to `sprites/linker/img/tiles.png`.
-This gives you access to all of `LINKER`'s functionality in just a few steps.
+All you need to do is clone/download this repository, and add the asset pack you purchased to `linker/sprites/img/tiles.png`.
+This gives you access to all of `linker`'s functionality in just a few steps.

 What I've done can be broken down into a few harder-than-they-seem steps:

 * Slice the sprite sheet into equal-sized tiles
 * Sort sprites into items (player cycles, vines, etc)
 * Assign dictionary keys to each object (that's what `assets.py` does)
-* Create classes for each sprite (as seen in `sprites.linker`)
+* Create classes for each sprite (as seen in `linker.sprites`)
 * Add expected behavior (vine growth, player movement, animation frames) to each class

-As you'll notice from those last two steps, I've made it WAY easy to use the assets in Linker's tileset.
-All you have to do is import the pre-made objects directly from `sprites` and use the pre-built functionality for each sprite's typical behavior.
+As you'll notice from those last two steps, I've made it WAY easy to use Linker's tileset.
+All you have to do is import the pre-made objects directly from `linker` and use the pre-built functionality for each sprite's typical behavior.
 Keep reading for a breakdown of each of the available objects.

 This README should have everything you need to work with this library, so I highly recommend putting it somewhere that's easy to find so you have a reference while you learn to use it.